squireaj/PRankings/README.md

 ### Directive Properties

 >Directive properties are what make up your DDO.
-Most of them should look familiar to you, scope, controller and templateURL shouldn't be foreign concepts to you.
+Most of them should look familiar to you, scope, controller and templateURL shouldn't be foreign concepts.
 For the most part they are exactly what they sound like.
 Scope is a little different so we will go over that first.

 ##### Scope: